lizard20/microelectronic_sedra_smith/README.md

 ```
 ## How to use it
 - Put the `semiconductor.py` module in your working sub directory
-- Use this example:
+- Example:

 Exercise 3.1

 Calculate the intrinsic carrier density n<sub>i</sub> for silicon at T = 50 K and 350 K.
 ```python
 '''
     exercise_3_1.py